23rd September 2021

 Some species are more attractive to us than others.
 Whether we like it or not, we have a hierachy of the Living.
 Until recently, animals took precedence over plants.
-Today plants have reclaimed their place and are at the heart of innumerable scientific researches, artistic creations, discourses and theories.
+Today, plants have reclaimed their place and are at the heart of innumerable scientific research projects, artistic creations, discourses and theories.
 Some, however, are more desirable to us than others.
-The Tree is one of those emblematic plants that we are highly attracted to.
-It is one of the common threads of this LASER Meeting which is part of the European project Roots & Seeds XXI.
-Biodiversity crisis and plant resistance of which Leonardo / Olats is a partner.
+The Tree is one of those emblematic types of plants that we are highly attracted to.
+It is one of the common threads of this LASER Meeting.

 There are traumatized lands, in which the violence of humans between themselves is inscribed.
 Eastern France and its war fronts is one of them, which still contains a toxic arsenal.
 The pine forests that were planted there after the First World War as compensation and to neutralize a territory that had become dangerous are now subject to the combined effects of climate change and the attack of an insect (Ips Typographus) which destroy them.
 With Between the Lines, Marjolijn Dijkman combines field research, data analysis, biotechnology and research for a vaccine against the disease caused by the insect, and artificial intelligence to draw the monumental outlines of the impact of climate change and the beetle on the pine forests in the disrupted landscapes of the 'Red Zone' of North-East France.